Let’s just be frank: I write a ridiculous amount of content.

 Because…I’m not a player, I just blog a lot.

-Right now, I spend maybe 3-4 hours total on each post.
-This doesn’t really count brainstorming time, just since it’s hard to divide a batch session up into the different ideas that make it past the final cut.
+Right now, I can write about 1,000 words per hour when the content’s already well-planned.
+This doesn’t really count brainstorming time, just since it’s hard to divide a big thinking session up into the different ideas that make it past the final cut.

-And if that still doesn’t seem like much, well, that’s proof this process works.
-Because 4-5 years ago, I was spending way longer on content that was way worse.
+And remember that 4-5 years ago, I was spending way longer on content that was way shorter and way worse.

 Then this system sprung up as I went from flailing content marketing intern to the majestic content unicorn speaking to you today. 🦄

-My Content Creation Process for Writing Ridiculous Amounts of Content
+My Writing Creation Process for Creating Ridiculous Amounts of Content

 I am never without content ideas; I like to call it “living in idea mode.” 💡